ttm/equanimousScalefree/slides/enmcPresentation.md

 * Survey / text mining

-* Evaluation and development of the repported issues
+* Evaluation and development of the reported issues
   - Are the ideas sound and relevant?
-  - What is missing or can be improoved?
+  - What is missing or can be improved?

-* Study the dinamics of the vertices
+* Study the dynamics of the vertices
   - connectivity, scales, translation

 * Study the connectivity of participants within